ugonnaagwu/practicechangeremote/Stretch topics/ReactRouter.md

 ## Week 5

 React Router is a library of navigational components.
 It is a declarative way of implementing navigation.
 The way we implemented navigation from one page to the other in YourShare using a state and props was not standard; it was highly manual.
-It is particular important for single-page applications developed with React.
+It is particularly important for single-page applications developed with React to have a robust routing feature.
 React Router enables routing from one page component to the other.
 Routing is the ability of showing to the user different pages based on an url or by clicking on an element.
 React Router allows static and dynamic routing.

 * Static routing means that the routes are declared as part of the app initialization before any rendering takes place.
 * Dynamic routing means that that routing takes place as the app is rendering, not outside the running app.
 More than one piece of dynamic data can be passed to determine the route.
 With dynamic routing, the app can know how to respond to any possible url.
+Think about showing an item information based on its id.

 React Router provides different routing components in the following categories: